-This is my fifth year of full-time freelance writing, which I’d like to say makes me an expert at freelance taxes.
+This is my ninth year of full-time freelance writing, which I’d like to say makes me an expert at freelance taxes.

 However, the truth is that I learn something new every year — whether it’s how much to set aside for estimated taxes, what accounting software I should be using or what percentage of my internet bill counts as a business expense.